Allegheny-Computer-Science-101-F2019/cs101-F2019-practical-final-starter/writing/open_source_participation.md

 ## Using one paragraph, describe the first open-source project that you studied

-Please provide a response to this question.
+TODO: Please provide a response to this question.

 ## Using one paragraph, describe the second open-source project that you studied

-Please provide a response to this question.
+TODO: Please provide a response to this question.

 ## Using one paragraph, describe the third open-source project that you studied

-Please provide a response to this question.
+TODO: Please provide a response to this question.

 ## What did you learn through the experience of installing and using one of these programs?

-Please provide a response to this question.
+TODO: Please provide a response to this question.